 Students who wish to be considered for the award should submit a copy of an unofficial transcript, their CV, a description of their project, and a letter of recommendation from the student’s advisor should be sent to email@example.com, with the student’s name and award name in the subject line.

 Deadline for submissions for the Fall 2020 award has been extended to February 15th, 2021.

 The prize will be announced at the beginning of the Spring 2020 semester.

-Joanne Beltrán Girón, Critical Social-Personality Psychology
+Joanna Beltrán Girón, Critical Social-Personality Psychology,

 Brenna McCaffrey, Anthropology, “Pharmaceuticalizing Abortion: Feminism, Biomedicine, and Reproduction in Ireland”

 Sumru Atuk, Political Science, “Politics of Femicide: ‘Woman’ Making and Women Killing in Turkey”